angelicaroy96/Calcule_distance_with_Points/README.md

 # Calcule_distance_with_Points
-In the next code using Flask and Python I calculate the distance between from the Moscow Ring Road and a specific addres.
-The addrees is passed to the aplication in an HTTP request, if the specified address is located inside the MKAD, the distance does not to be calcule.
-And the result is add in .log file.
+In the next code, I am using Flask with Python, and I calculate the distance between the Moscow Ring Road and a specific address.
+ The address is passed to the application in an HTTP request, if the specified address is located inside the MKAD, the distance is not going to be calculated.
+And the result is added in the .log file.
-To calculate the distance between to points I use geopy.
+To calculate the distance between two points I use geopy.

 ## Instructions
 ### Step 1:
 Check that you have "Anaconda Prompt" installed on your computer.
 ### Step 2:
-If so, open the program and enter the project directory by means of commands as follows:
+If so, open the program and enter the project directory with the line commands, as follows:
 C: \ calculate_distance - copy \
 ### Step 3:
-Create a virtual_envritment with the version 3.7.4 of Python.
+Create a virtual_envritment with version 3.7.4 of Python.
 ## Step 4:
-After you create the virtual_envirtment, install the necesary packages to run the application; with the next command: pip install -r requirements.txt
+After you create the virtual_envirtment, install the necessaries packages to run the application; with the next command: pip install -r requirements.txt
 ### Step 5:
-To run the app.py file you need to be in the directory that the file to turn on the Flask server:
+To run the app.py file you need to be in the directory that is the file # app.py to turn on the Flask server:
 C:\calculate_distance\home
 python app.py
 ### Step 6: